 Do not put the transmission in the neutral (N) position while driving with cruise control.
-This may cause the engine to overspeed and result in a loss of driving control.
+This will cause the engine to over-speed and may result in a loss of driving control.

 Setting Coach Speed

 Depress the CRUISE rocker switch to activate the cruise control.
 A LED on the switch illuminates when the cruise control is activated.
 Accelerate the vehicle to the desired cruising speed using the accelerator pedal.
 Depress and release the SET switch then remove foot from the accelerator pedal.
 This will set the vehicle cruise speed and store it in memory.